davidmoten/sgb-decoder/README.md

 ```
 A consumer of the Compliance Kit would consume the first line of that file, decode it, generate the canonical form string and compare it to the rest of the file.

+Given that a service implementation of the decoder would probably serialize the decoded structure into JSON or XML, it probably makes sense to use one of those text formats to hold the canonical decoded form so that the implementer can reuse the canonical form work.